 Grouped by Gender

-Females have an overall higher average Time on Page.
-However when we group by Gender and then by Device we see that in every category females have a lower average time on page than males.
+Females have an overall higher AVG Time on Page.
+However when we group by Gender and then by Device we see that in every category females have a lower AVG Time on Page than males.

-Even though females had a lower average time on page than males for every device they still have a higher overall time on page, how is this possible?
+Even though females had a lower AVG Time on Page than males for every device they still have a higher overall Time on Page, how is this possible?

-This is because the amount of people behind each one of these average time on page statistics is different:
+This is because the number of people behind each one of these AVG Time on Page statistics is different:

-- The amount of female visitors by device was 325 mobile, 50 desktop, and 25 tablet.
+- The number of female visitors by device was 325 mobile, 50 desktop, and 25 tablet.

 Since the female mobile group was so disproportionately large it dragged the average up with it in the overall statistic.
 This is an example of Simpson’s Paradox.